Table of Contents

 Biomarkers: sNfL"] BBB --> CNS subgraph Tracking Panel CRP["CRP (hsCRP)"] FIB["Fibrinogen"] DD["D-dimer"] GFAPn["GFAP"] SNFL["sNfL"] S100Bv["S100B"] VWFn["VWF:Ag / ADAMTS13"] LBPn["sCD14 / LBP / Zonulin"] Ferritin["Ferritin / CBC"] ALTAST["ALT/AST, GGT"] Metabolic["Fasting Insulin, TG/HDL, HbA1c"] end CRP -.-> NFkB Ferritin -.-> NFkB ALTAST -.-> NFkB FIB -.-> COAG DD -.-> MICRO GFAPn -.-> BBB S100Bv -.-> BBB SNFL -.-> CNS VWFn -.-> COAG LBPn -.-> LBP Metabolic -.-> COAG

-• Diet quality & polyphenols: Reasonable bet for inflammation/oxidative-stress modulation; mechanistically these foods can reduce NF-κB signalling and bolster antioxidant defences.
+• Diet quality & polyphenols: Mechanistically these foods can reduce NF-κB signalling and bolster antioxidant defences.
 Clinical outcome evidence in PASC/PVS is limited.
 (Review 2024)

-• Oral health & biofilms: Treating periodontitis reduces systemic inflammatory burden in other contexts; given the oral→LBP/sCD14 axis, improving oral hygiene is low-risk and plausibly beneficial.
+• Oral health & biofilms: Treating periodontitis reduces systemic inflammatory burden in other contexts; given the oral→LBP/sCD14 axis, improving oral hygiene may reduce endotoxin load, but individual responses vary.

-• Sleep, stress, graded activity: Reduce sympathetic drive, cortisol dysregulation and inflammation — low-risk bedrock measures.
+• Sleep, stress, graded activity: Reduce sympathetic drive, cortisol dysregulation and inflammation.
+Exercise tolerance varies significantly in post-viral states—overexertion can worsen symptoms.

 • Mechanistically-informed (experimental) targets: The J. Neuroinflammation TLR7→p38→senescence result points to several hypothesis-generating interventions: